 And so – these studies show that this is unlikely.

-My theory: Depression might cause people to spend more time online – but why did depression increase so much after 2012?
+Jeff’s Theory: Depression might cause people to spend more time online – but why did depression increase so much after 2012?

 More teens became depressed for an unknown reason, and then started buying smartphones, which doesn’t seem too logical.